 Put game bags away and start dreaming of your next hunt.

 - Do not wash bags in your washing machine.
-It can be done, but it can cause the reflective logos to come off, particularly if you have a center agitator washing machine.
+It can be done, but it will cause the reflective logos to come off, particularly if you have a center agitator washing machine.
 For best product life, wash in a bucket as described above.

 - If your bags have some hair and dried chunks of meat on them, it will be much easier to get both off after the bags have soaked in water for a minute.